laravel test factories

 Performance Patterns for Large Test Suites

 Once your suite crosses a few hundred tests, factory performance starts mattering.
-There are three levers.
+Three levers.

-Use make() instead of create() when you don’t need persistence:
+Use make() instead of create() when you do not need persistence:

 // No database write.
 Instant.

-Any test that only inspects model attributes or calls methods that don’t touch the database should be using make().
-This is the lowest-effort, highest-return optimisation available.
+Any test that only inspects model attributes or calls methods that do not touch the database should be using make().
+This is the lowest-effort, highest-return optimisation in any test suite.

 Use LazilyRefreshDatabase over RefreshDatabase for large suites: